davebanerjee/davebanerjee.github.io/index.md

 cover: true
 ---

 Welcome!
-My name is **Dave Banerjee**, and I'm a third-year at Columbia University.
-On my blog, I write about philosophy, programming, physics, personal life, rationality, and whatever else I find interesting.
-I like rock climbing, EDM concerts, [reading](https://www.goodreads.com/user/show/136154707-dave-banerjee), thrifting, dancing, and folding laundry.
-You can learn more about me [here](/about).
-You can contact me at [dave.banerjee1@gmail.com](mailto:dave.banerjee1@gmail.com).
-Book a meeting with me [here](https://zcal.co/davebanerjee1).
+I am a third-year at Columbia University studying computer science, and I care about making the world a better place, especially for non-human animals.
+My academic interests lie in ethics, artificial intelligence, nanomaterials, and rationality.
+I hope my studies better equip me to tackle issues like factory farming, wild animal welfare, global governance, and existential risks.

+You can learn more about me [here](/about).\
+You can contact me at [dave.banerjee1@gmail.com](mailto:dave.banerjee1@gmail.com).\
+You can book a meeting with me [here](https://zcal.co/davebanerjee1).

+---

 ![Dave hoodie portrait](/low_library_roof_cropped.jpg)